silvio3105/Rules3105/README.md

 # ABOUT

-This repo contains template for projects I use.
+This repo contains a template for projects I use.
 Template includes:
 - Makefile for building the projects(multi hardware builds and RTOS are supported)
 - Readme file
 - License file